brendenrossin/dsp/07-statistics.md

 In the theoretical world, all data related to an experiment or a scientific problem would be available.
 In the real world, some subset of that data is available.
 This exercise asks you to take samples from an exponential distribution and examine how the standard error and confidence intervals vary with the sample size.

 ### Q9.
 [Think Stats Chapter 6 Exercise 1](statistics/6-1-household_income.md) (skewness of household income)

+median = Median(sample)

+mean = RawMoment(sample, 1)

+pearson_skew = PearsonMedianSkewness(sample)

+The mean is significantly higher the median, indicating a right skew to income.
+Pearson's skewness is positive, which also indicates a right skew, and is consistent with the general sentiment of the skew of income values.

 ### Q10.
 [Think Stats Chapter 8 Exercise 3](statistics/8-3-scoring.md) (scoring)
 ### Q11.
 [Think Stats Chapter 9 Exercise 2](statistics/9-2-resampling.md) (resampling)